-In this section, I provide a summary of the business initiatives this month.
+Next, I'll provide a summary of the business activities this month.

 If you'd like, you can skip ahead to the next section where I discuss new opportunities.

-This month, I made a number of key changes to my software stack.
+This month, I made a number of key changes to my technology stack.

 First, I'm using multiple browser extensions to obtain free SEO metrics (except for Ahrefs):

 Second, I tried out the leading SEO software providers (Ahrefs, Moz, SEMRush) and concluded that the best bang for my buck is still Ahrefs' $99/mo Lite plan.